peterHoburg/python_docker_example/README.md

 `hypothesis` works best with pytest, but will work well with other libraries.
 Please read the [hypothesis'](https://hypothesis.readthedocs.io/en/latest/) docs for more information.

-Python is a dynamically typed language and as such has the tendencie to have type conversion bugs sneak in.
+Python is a dynamically typed language and as such has the tendency to have type conversion bugs sneak in.
 Fortunately there are many libraries designed to help catch typing issues.
 The most common one being `mypy`.
 See [Here](https://mypy.readthedocs.io/en/stable/) for the mypy docs.
 Running mypy as a pre merge or pre commit git hook can help catch bugs before they hit production.